erizocosmico/foundry-thewalkingdead/README.md

 # The Walking Dead Universe RPG system for FoundryVTT

-Unofficial Foundry VTT system for AMC The Walking Dead Universe RPG by Free League.
+Unofficial Foundry VTT system for The Walking Dead Universe RPG by Free League.

 ### Status